dekuNukem/traffic-cone-film-scanning/README.md

 It should stay in focus for the whole session.

-If you're paranoid, re-focus every time you remove the glass to put new negative in.
+If you're paranoid, re-focus every time you lift the glass to put new negative in.

 Definitely re-focus if left overnight.
 Temperature changes can cause focus drift.